jquerytools/builder/README.md

 * all -  All tools, no jQuery
 * default -  UI tools with jQuery
 * full - All tools with jquery

+## Adding another branch to the build server

+If you would like to start creating builds for another branch as well as 1.3.0, then you'll need to edit the init and update scripts in the bin directory.

+The changes should be self-explanatory, just copy the lines related to 1.3.0 and rename to the branch on github you'd like to track.